 The 2016 BBQ benefitted from a hot, sunny day.
 Following the food, in line with recent practice, there were various engineering endeavours.
 Martin Cook, inspired by the OASI astronomy workshop on Rocketry on 09 June by Rod Stevenson of East Anglian Rocketry Society, had developed a fizzy-drink bottle "rocket" launcher, powered by compressed air.
 In the interests of science, experimentation was required to determine the height of trajectory versus air pressure.
-A pressure of 13.1 bar worked well: see the video below.
-But 15.0 bar was too much!
+A pressure of 13.1 bar worked well, but 15.0 bar was too much!
+See the video below.

 After the engineering experiments, Paul Whiting gave an interesting talk on gAstronomy, specifically oriental cooking.
 OASI Trustee David Payne then proved to be champion in a quick game of bingo!
 Finally, everybody moved outside for brief views of the Moon, Mars, Saturn and Jupiter before the mosquitoes won the day and drove everyone to leave.